ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: configure_active_load_levels(iol, ioh, vcom)

             Configures I\ :sub:`OL`, I\ :sub:`OH`, and V\ :sub:`COM` levels for the active load on the pins you specify.
 The DUT sources or sinks current based on the level values.
 To enable active load, set the termination mode to :py:data:`~nidigital.TerminationMode.ACTIVE_LOAD`.
-To disable active load, set the termination mode of the instrument to High Z or V\ :sub:`TERM`.
+To disable active load, set the termination mode of the instrument to :py:data:`~nidigital.TerminationMode.HIGH_Z` or :py:data:`~nidigital.TerminationMode.VTERM`.